© 1975-2022 All rights reserved. None of this material may be

-Her name means ‘Fiery Mouth’, and while this is a synonym for a volcano, her name refers to her main cult site where natural flames have burnt from time immemorial.
-The Devi image herself can be viewed here.
+Her name means ‘Fiery Mouth’, she is the goddess of fire and while this word is a synonym for a volcano, her name refers to her main cult site where nine natural flames have burnt from time immemorial.
+She is certainly fiery.

 [The numbers in the yantra, above, correspond to the following attendants or avarana deities:

 “Now, Māheśvarī, listen to the meditation images.
 Having meditated on Māhadevī in this manner, O Devī, a mantrin becomes the equal of Bhairava.
 Seated on a volcanic mountain, three eyed, seated on a triple pedestal, wearing flaming clothes and gems, beautiful of face, in the centre of a six-fold chakra, giving boons, holding an arrow and a lotus and dispelling fear, the form of awake-awareness, the cause of light in everything, (in this way) I bow to Jvālāmukhī!

 “With large swelling breasts, her face resembling the rising of a crescent moon, holding in her left hand a blossoming lotus-seed rosary, with her right hand dispelling fear, her beautiful body marked with three lines, seated in the centre of a triangle in an 11 petalled lotus, thus I remember Jvālāmukhī.